gopalak8/20875-project/README.md

 The first task is to understand this data by importing the dataset and printing out some of the samples.
 You will need to do the following in Path 3:

 1. Complete the code for dataset_searcher and print_number in MinProjectPath3.py
-2. print out and plot the numbers of the class [2, 0, 8, 7, 5]
+2. print out and plot the numbers of class [2, 0, 8, 7, 5]

 Incomplete sample code is given as a guideline to create and fit different models to the data.
 Please refer to the sklearn documentation of (1) Gaussian Naive Bayes (https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.GaussianNB.html), (2) K-NeighborsClassifier (https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html), and (3) MLPClassifier (https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html), to properly do the following: